How to calculate annual income

 To calculate your annual net income, take your annual gross income and subtract any deductions.
 Deductions often include things like:

-Your pay stub should provide you with all of this information—like which deductions you have taken out of your paychecks and in what amounts.
+Your pay stub should show what deductions have been taken out of your paychecks and in what amounts.

 Using an annual income calculator